kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

     }
     ```

+`@Tag.Any` only makes sense at the injection point: it declares that any tag is acceptable there.
+An injection point without a tag matches only components registered without a tag.

 ### Circular dependencies { #circular-dependencies }

 Because `Kora` builds and validates the whole dependency graph at compile time, a dependency cycle